sohamdas-dev/sohamdas-dev.github.io/_news/announcement_1.md

 ---
 layout: post
-date: May 2024
+date: July 2024
 inline: true
 related_posts: false
 ---

-New acceptance alert: <em> Learning Nash in Constrained Markov Games with an 𝛼-potential </em> accepted to **IEEE Control Systems Letters!**
+New acceptance alert: <em> Average Submodularity of Maximizing Anticoordination in Network Games </em> accepted to **SIAM Journal on Control and Optimization!**